csstree/csstree/docs/traversal.md

     - A function-iterator is generating for every node type.
     - Node's properties iterates in the order it defined in `structure` ([reverse](#reverse) option can invert an order).
     - Properties that are not defined in `structure` are ignoring (doesn't interate).
-    - An exception is possible when a tree is not following to expected structure (it may happen if a tree was built outside the CSSTree parser or transformed in a wrong way).
+    - An exception is possible when a tree is not following to expected structure (it may happen if AST was built outside the CSSTree parser or transformed in a wrong way).
 In case you are not sure about correctness of a tree structure, you can use `try/catch` or check the tree with `csstree.lexer.validateStructure(ast)` before iterate it.
 - Only `children` fields can contain a list of nodes.
 A list of nodes can be represented as a `List` or an `Array` instances.
 Any tree can contain both types of `children` with no concerns.

 ## walk(ast, options)